Institutional Review Board (IRB) proposals

 - If the intervention is implemented by someone else, and the research is only measuring the effects of an existing program, the benefit or harm from the intervention should not be a factor in the decision if the research is ethical.
 We need to study programs that are conducted by governments or NGOs, especially if they may be unethical.

 - The real ethical questions arise in the gray area in between.
 What if the researchers implement a program that poses a risk?
 What if the researchers get involved in the randomization or implementation of a program carried out by another organization?
 The latter is particularly problematic if a government program is tested that is in principle available to all study subjects: in this case, a benefit might be withheld as part of the research design to which the study subjects are actually entitled.
 In such cases, real ethical trade-offs need to be made between the inherent, general benefits of studying a program, and the potential for harm or injustice done to specific subjects.
 The benefits from learning may sometimes justify the disadvantages to the study subjects from receiving or not receiving a study treatment, but if they do not, the researchers may have to reconsider the randomized design.
-This is discussed at greater length in the Ethical conduct of randomized evaluations and Randomization resources.
+A possible alternative might be a so-called encouragement design, in which all study subjects have access to the program, but only a random subset is given additional information or "nudges" to encourage use.

-Only if you are sure that you can justify the research to yourself should you turn to the question of how to "convince" an IRB that your research protocol is acceptable from an ethical standpoint.
-Having thought through these questions will give you arguments you can present to the IRB, and will help you design procedures that truly minimize the burden on subjects.
+Only if you are sure that you can justify the research to yourself should you turn to the matter of describing your research protocol, and its acceptability from an ethical standpoint, to the IRB.
+Having thought through these questions will help you design procedures that truly minimize the burden on subjects and anticipate questions from the IRB.
 We will discuss some common concerns and issues that you should consider and be able to address further below in the section "Responding to common concerns of IRBs."

 Choosing an IRB and planning a timeline